-Tens of thousands of young people are preparing to attend music festivals this long weekend amid a national debate about whether Australia should introduce pill testing at public events for those intending to use illicit drugs.
+Tens of thousands of young people attend music festivals every year amid a national debate about whether Australia should introduce pill testing at public events for those intending to use illicit drugs.
 The Catholic Weekly presents two expert views, one for and one against pill testing.

 For: Screening means less danger

 By Dr Alex Wodak AM

 Already six young people have died in Australia this summer after taking untested drugs at youth music events.
 Governments respond to drugs at these events by emphasising and generously funding attempts to reduce the availability of drugs.

 But despite costly saturation policing, drugs are still apparently readily available.
 This is hardly surprising, as authorities seem unable to prevent drugs from entering even our maximum-security prisons.

 Drug education and admonishing lectures by politicians have very limited effect on the desire of young people to take drugs.

 See related article: Church urges nations, society to address ongoing issues related to drugs.

 Ecstasy (MDMA) is the more common drug taken at these events.
 More than 10 per cent of Australians over the age of 14 years have taken ecstasy.
 Pure ecstasy at an appropriate dose carries a small risk but the black market pills available may contain high doses of MDMA and/or lethal contaminants.